snoop2head/Tokenized-Lip-Reading/README.md

 # Tokenized Lip Reading

-Weak-Supervised Pretraining for Cross Modal Video Language Transformers to achieve SOTA performance in Lip Reading in the Wild (LRW) Benchmark.
+Self-Supervised Pretraining for Cross Modal Video Language Transformers to achieve SOTA performance in Lip Reading in the Wild (LRW) Benchmark.

 ### Abstract